Algorithm for constructing

 being any three elements of

-) satisfies the Jacobi
+) satisfies the Jacobi identity:

-Verify the existence of
+- Verify the existence of

 such that:

-is the commutator in the free Lie algebra.
+whereis the commutator in the free Lie algebra.
+If this is true, define:

-Otherwize, say that the original space
+Otherwize, say that the original spacewas a bad choice.

-Continue recursively.
+- Continue recursively.
 For any Lie algebra, let us denote the “nested commutator”

 as follows: